 Blind and and Visually Impaired Information

-Provides a range of advice, assessments and training for people with a vision impaired to help them achive their goals.
+Provides a range of advice, assessments and training for people with a vision impaired to help them achieve their individual goals.

 A registered charity that raises funds for scientific research into blindness.
 View details of new treatments and the current research.